dfttoolkit package¶

 np.array

-- get_hessian(set_constrained_atoms_zero: bool = False) ndarray[Any, dtype[float64]] [source]¶
+- get_hessian(set_constrained_atoms_zero: bool = False) ndarray[tuple[int, ...], dtype[float64]] [source]¶

-Calculates the Hessian from the forces.
-This includes the atmoic masses since F = m*a.
+This includes the atomic masses since F = m*a.

 - Parameters: